dabeaz/curio/docs/index.rst

 A: Absolutely.
-Please use the Github page at https://github.com/dabeaz/curio as the primary point of discussion concerning pull requests, bugs, and feature requests.
+Please use the Github page at https://github.com/dabeaz/curio as the primary point of discussion concerning bug reports and feature requests.

 About
 -----
-Curio was created by David Beazley (@dabeaz).  http://www.dabeaz.com
+Curio is the creation of David Beazley (@dabeaz).  http://www.dabeaz.com

-It is a young project.
-All contributions welcome.